LKTeloeken/LKTeloeken/README.md

 I'm a passionate Fullstack Developer based in Brazil 🇧🇷
 I love working with modern technologies and I'm always looking to improve and learn new things.
-Currently exploring the world of mobile development 📱
+Currently exploring the world of **desktop applications** using Tauri 🖥️

 ---